Usman Enclave, Lucknow

 Usman Enclave is a residential colony for ex-army men, at Aliganj in Lucknow, Uttar Pradesh, India.
 It is named after Brigadier Mohammad Usman who was the highest-ranking officer of the Indian Army killed in the Indo-Pakistani War of 1947.
 As a Muslim, he became a symbol of India's inclusive secularism.
 Constructed in 1982, Usman Enclave is now shared by both army-men and citizens.

 Houses

-Having 108 houses and divided in five segments, this colony is known as one of the most posh colonies in Lucknow.
+Having 108 houses and divided in five segments, this colony is known as one of the poshest colonies in Lucknow.

 Facilities

 There is a central park which is used by the colony authorities for marriages and functions.
 This way money is generated for the welfare of the colony.
 In 2007 a badminton court was established, which was named Usman Enclave Badminton Club.